Managing your career with ill health and disability

 Make sure you're aware of any legal rights you may have under UK Equality law or legislation.
 See the RCN's online advice on Disability Discrimination and the Equality Act.

-Always make sure you have taken advice from your local RCN representative.
+Always make sure you have taken advice from your local RCN representative or RCN officer.
 They will check your employer is acting fairly, and try and ensure the best possible outcome for you.
 If you need an RCN rep or a referral to your local RCN office, please contact the Advice Team.

 You might find yourself in a position where you have to rethink your career and look at moving to a different type of role or sector altogether.

 It might help to ask yourself the following questions:

 - What roles would be suitable for me and my health?

 - What roles, settings, and/or clinical areas interest me?

 - Is there demand for that job near me / where I'm willing to work?

 - What skills / experience / qualifications do I already have to do that job?

 - What skills or experience could I adapt / transfer to do that job (see transferable skills)